codebydant/upsamplingCloudPCL/README.md

 ## Note

-You can set  different parameters for get better results
+You can modify the parameters to obtain better results

     mls.setComputeNormals(true);
     mls.setInputCloud(input_cloud);